Glimepiride

 Common side effects include headache, nausea, and dizziness.
 Serious side effects may include low blood sugar.
 Use during pregnancy and breastfeeding is not recommended.
-It works mainly by increasing the amount of insulin released from the pancreas.
+It works predominantly by increasing the amount of insulin released from the pancreas.
 It is classified as a second-generation sulfonylurea.

 Glimepiride was patented in 1979 and approved for medical use in 1995.
 It is available as a generic medication.
-In 2020, it was the 87th most commonly prescribed medication in the United States, with more than 8 million prescriptions.
+In 2023, it was the 80th most commonly prescribed medication in the United States, with more than 8 million prescriptions.

 Medical uses

-Glimepiride is indicated to treat type 2 diabetes mellitus; its mode of action is to increase insulin secretion by the pancreas.
+Glimepiride is indicated to treat type 2 diabetes; its mode of action is to increase insulin secretion by the pancreas.
 However it requires adequate insulin synthesis as prerequisite to treat appropriately.
 It is not used for type 1 diabetes because in type 1 diabetes the pancreas is not able to produce insulin.

 Contraindications

 Its use is contraindicated in patients with hypersensitivity to glimepiride or other sulfonylureas.